 - other adequate means.5

-Even if you were partly to blame for getting bitten (such as by goading on the dog), you may still be able to sue and recover damages.
+Even if you were partly to blame for getting bitten (such as by goading the dog), you may still be able to sue and recover damages.
 Under Nevada’s modified comparative law, you are eligible for damages as long as you were no more than 50% at fault.

 Dog bite lawsuits seek compensatory damages, which is money that covers all of your out-of-pocket costs.
 This includes money for: